AnyBody/anybody-tutorial/index.rst

 ##################

 Welcome to the AnyBody Tutorials.
-This is a good place to start learning how to do musculoskeltal modeling in the AnyBody Modeling System.
+This is a good place to start learning how to do musculoskeletal modeling in the AnyBody Modeling System.

 .. raw:: html